 No. Simply treat any symptoms that are bothering your child.
 If your child is uncomfortable from itching, use Benadryl liquid.
 This may make your child drowsy, but it can really help the itching.

-For normal healthy adults and children, this disease is self-limiting and will resolve with no problems, accept for a few adults (mostly women) who may have some uncomfortable join pains and swelling for several weeks.
+For normal healthy adults and children, fifth disease is self-limiting and will resolve with no problems, except for a few adults (mostly women) who may have some uncomfortable join pains and swelling for several weeks.